TLDR:

-Royalties are financial agreements where the owner of a particular asset receives compensation for the use of their IP by others.
-The terms are often specified in a licensing agreement, which outlines how royalties are calculated, the duration of the payment period, exclusivity, duration of the license, ability to sub-license, transferability of the rights and other conditions of use.
+Royalties are financial agreements where the owner of a particular asset receives compensation for the use of their property by others.
+The terms are often specified in a licensing agreement, which outlines how royalties are calculated, the duration of the payment period, and other conditions of use.

 Why Royalties are Important: